Does your toddler have sudden separation anxiety at bedtime? Learn how to handle this sleep regression and get them to sleep well once again!

 Let’s say she insists that you sit next to her bed until she falls asleep.
 Agree to do so, but explain that you’ll be moving farther away each night until you’re out of the room.

 So, on the second night, move the chair a foot away from her bed.
-The next night, you’ll move it another foot, making your way toward the door.
-Once you’re by the door, sit the chair in the hallway with the door ajar.
+The next night, move it another foot, making your way toward the door.
+Once you’re by the door, sit on the chair in the hallway with the door ajar.

 Another idea is to reduce the time you spend in her room.